Volunteer Point: Wildlife

 Volunteer Point hosts the islands' largest king penguin colony along its beach.
 Birds for which the site is of conservation significance include Falkland steamer ducks (75 breeding pairs), ruddy-headed geese (100 pairs), gentoo penguins (3600 pairs as of March 2014), Magellanic penguins (estimated to be 2500 pairs as of March 2014) and white-bridled finches.

+Two-banded plover (Charadrius falklandicus) at Volunteer Point.

 More than 40 other bird species have been recorded in the area, such as the South American tern, rock shag, kelp gull, dolphin gull, and various oystercatcher and goose species.
 Southern sea lions are also frequently observed and are known to prey on penguins.
 Predatory birds including skuas and southern giant petrels have been documented taking eggs and chicks.

 Tourism

 Volunteer Point is a popular ecotourism destination, accessible via an overland vehicle journey of approximately three hours from Stanley or by helicopter.
 Access generally requires the landowner's permission, and is usually permitted when conditions are dry.
 Accommodation is available at the site in the warden's house.

 A study conducted during the 2001–2002 tourist season recorded 1,072 visitors between November and March.
 Overseas tourists accounted for 57% of visits, local residents 24%, and British military personnel 19%.
 Peak visitation occurred in December and January.
 Most visitors spend time at the king penguin colony, averaging 63 minutes per visit, and also explore the gentoo penguin colony and Volunteer Beach.
 Visitor activity is largely concentrated between 11:00 and 15:00, which may allow resident penguins to habituate to human presence.